Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 For Example

-Once you record 100 MB of data in a CD-R disc, you cannot add more data again even if there is 600 MB left in the disc.
+If you record 100 MB of data on a CD-R disc, you cannot add more data even if there is 600 MB of space left on the disc.

 There are different types of CDs: